TheEnbyWitch/AMB-Docs/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

+Vivi here, I have no idea what to write here yet, so enjoy default astro text.

 **Welcome to Astro!**

 This is the `docs` starter template.
 It contains all of the features that you need to build a Markdown-powered documentation site, including: